Meur3ault/LLaVA-NeXT/README.md

 sudo systemctl isolate graphical.target
 ```

-This will bring near 12% speed up.
+This will bring nearly 12% speed up.

-## 1.1 Installation
+## 1.1 Installation (temporarily for Linux, not Windows)

 Firstly, you need to clone this modified repository and navigate to the LLaVA folder: